Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally. But

 Melatonin’s a vital hormone produced by the pineal gland in your brain, it helps to increase the body’s brown adipose tissue, aka ‘brown fat’.
 This tissues’ function is to turn food into heat, but as we age, tissue volume is lost.
 Research has shown that higher volume levels are linked to lots of health benefits including bone health, insulin sensitivity, and a longer lifespan in general.

-Additionally, melatonin affects your quality of sleep.
+Another thing is that melatonin affects your quality of sleep.
 Given its dual impact, why wouldn’t you want to stack in order to achieve the best possible outcome?

-Quite simply, people who earth themselves do free and simple things like walking barefoot outside for around 20 minutes every day in order to access the earth’s negative electric charge and neutralize the positive electric charge that they have accumulated.
+First of all, people who earth themselves do free and simple things like walking barefoot outside for around 20 minutes every day in order to access the earth’s negative electric charge and neutralize the positive electric charge that they have accumulated.

 For those who prefer not to interact with mother nature directly, there are grounding mats which

-Arguably the most achievable and effective biohack of all, improving your sleep patterns will positively impact every single area of your life.
+Arguably the most achievable and effective biohack of all, improving your sleep will positively impact every area of your life.
 Consider this: in 1910, the average American slept 9 hours each night – in 2018, that was down to 6.8 hours.

 We live in a fast-paced world and slowing down to get some quality shut-eye has got harder and harder.
 Therefore, it’s not surprising that up to 60 million of us have reported suffering from insomnia.
 Additionally, three-quarters of those who suffer from depression also experience a lack of sleep.